Community Appearance Commission

 Beautification Awards Program

-The Community Appearance Commission oversees the Beautification Awards Program.
+The Community Appearance Commission annually accepts nominations for the Beautification Awards Program.
 Awards are presented to individuals and groups who have made an outstanding effort in beautifying their property either through landscaping or renovations and/or restorations to a building.
-One award will be presented for each of the following categories:
+One award is presented for each of the following categories:

 - Residential Landscape - Professionally Installed and/or Maintained